kevin-mau/farmland_tokenizer/README.md

 Example:
 * Price per token changes from $40 per token to $140 per token.
 * Estimated conventional price of farm of $400K ends up earning $900K for the farmer because of the dynamic pricing
+* The value of each token (without factoring inflation) would be $150 per token after 5 years.
+So, even the highest payer for the token will recover his investment in 5 years and then have steady increase in value and revenue forever because farmland is not going to increase but the food consumption will.

 ![Farmland Crowdsale Dynamic Pricing](Images/farmland_crowdsale_dynamic_pricing.png)
 ![Farmland Crowdsale Dynamic Pricing Table](Images/farmland_crowdsale_dynamic_pricing_2.png)